kubernetes-sigs/kustomize/proposals/00-00-template.md

 ### Risks and Mitigations
 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.
-For example, consider both security and how this will impact the larger Kubernetes ecosystem.
+For example, consider both security, end-user privacy, and how this will impact the larger Kubernetes ecosystem.
 -->

 ### Dependencies